Frank Scanlan (baseball)

-Frank Aloysius Scanlan (April 28, 1890 – April 9, 1969), was a Major League Baseball pitcher who played in with the Philadelphia Phillies.
+Frank Aloysius Scanlan (April 28, 1890 – April 9, 1969) was an American Major League Baseball pitcher who played in with the Philadelphia Phillies.
 He batted and threw left-handed.
 Scanlan had a 0–0 record, with a 1.64 ERA, in six games, in his one-year career.
 He was born in Syracuse, New York and died in Brooklyn, New York.